lingtalfi/Light_EndRoutine_CsrfPageCleaner/README.md

-A end routine for cleaning the csrf page tokens.
+An end routine for cleaning the csrf page tokens.